predoiua/predoiua.github.io/about.md

 permalink: /about/
 ---

-For some time now I have this idea of putting together some ideas and solutions for creating a free BI solution.
+For some time now I have this idea of putting together some thoughts for creating a free BI solution.

 With all exciting new development in DB it should be high time to do it.